CalSol/braintrain/lab1.md

 ```

 ### Square the RGB brightness
-This is slightly tricky - before the brightness for each channel occupies the full value of the data type (0 to 65535 for `uint16_t`), we must expand the data type to a 32-bit integer before squaring.
+This is slightly tricky - since the brightness for each channel occupies the full value of the data type (0 to 65535 for `uint16_t`), we must expand the data type to a 32-bit integer before squaring.
 Then, we need re-normalize it to the original range by dividing by 65535:

 ```c++
 r = (uint32_t)r * r / 65535;